Payment Reserve

 Amazon DD+7 Payment Policy: Why Your Reserve Still Shows 14 Days

 Amazon's transition to the DD+7 payment policy should reduce seller payment reserves from 14 days to 7 days, but many sellers are experiencing a critical system error where funds are still being held for the full 14-day period despite policy confirmation.
-According to AppealsPro.AI's analysis of recent seller cases, this appears to be a technical calculation error rather than an intentional policy change, affecting sellers' working capital during the transition period.
+This appears to be a technical calculation error rather than an intentional policy change, affecting sellers' working capital during the transition period.

 Amazon's transition to the DD+7 payment policy should reduce seller payment reserves from 14 days to 7 days, but many sellers are experiencing a critical system error where funds are still being held for the full 14-day period despite policy confirmation.
-According to AppealsPro.AI's analysis of recent seller cases, this appears to be a technical calculation error rather than an intentional policy change, affecting sellers' working capital during the transition period.
+This appears to be a technical calculation error rather than an intentional policy change, affecting sellers' working capital during the transition period.

 What Is Amazon's DD+7 Payment Policy?

 The policy should automatically apply to qualifying accounts, with Amazon sending confirmation when the transition occurs.
-However, our team has identified a troubling pattern where the system confirmation doesn't match the actual disbursement behavior.
+However, AppealsPro.AI has identified a troubling pattern where the system confirmation doesn't match the actual disbursement behavior.

 The Technical Error: When DD+7 Functions as DD+14

-Based on cases reviewed by AppealsPro.AI's team, the core issue appears to be a disconnect between Amazon's policy system and payment calculation system.
+Based on cases reviewed by payment specialists, the core issue appears to be a disconnect between Amazon's policy system and payment calculation system.
 Sellers receive official confirmation of their DD+7 status, but the underlying payment logic continues operating on the previous 14-day reserve model.

 This creates a situation where: